A Survey of Generative Categories and Techniques in Multimodal Generative Models: Directions

 As MoE architectures expand into multimodal generation, future work should explore training individual experts on distinct datasets or tasks tailored to specific output types, such as human motion, 3D objects, or temporally grounded scenes.
-Dataset-aware specialization, as demonstrated in DAMEX \cite{jain_damex_2023}, shows that assigning experts to distinct datasets can improve performance when handling heterogeneous domains.
-Similarly, Mod-Squad \cite{chen_mod-squad_2023} introduces modular expert groups optimized for multi-task learning, striking a balance between specialization and parameter sharing.
+Dataset-aware specialisation, as demonstrated in DAMEX \cite{jain_damex_2023}, shows that assigning experts to distinct datasets can improve performance when handling heterogeneous domains.
+Similarly, Mod-Squad \cite{chen_mod-squad_2023} introduces modular expert groups optimised for multi-task learning, striking a balance between specialisation and parameter sharing.
 LLaVA-MoLE \cite{chen_llava-mole_2024}, while focused on dense prediction tasks, uses a mixture of low-rank experts where each component specializes in task-specific representations, highlighting the potential for modular adaptation even within shared architectures.
 These approaches suggest that modularity can foster compositional, interpretable reasoning across modalities.
-Yet, specialization must be tempered with generalization: overly narrow training risks brittleness and loss of cross-domain coherence.
-Curriculum-style or clustered pretraining, followed by joint fine-tuning under adaptive routing, may enable meaningful expert specialization while preserving collaborative learning across the MoE system.
+Yet, specialisation must be tempered with generalization: overly narrow training risks brittleness and loss of cross-domain coherence.
+Curriculum-style or clustered pretraining, followed by joint fine-tuning under adaptive routing, may enable meaningful expert specialisation while preserving collaborative learning across the MoE system.

 \paragraph{Extending Chain-of-Thought Reasoning to Non-Text Modalities}